aneeshdurg/CameraTheremin/README.md

 				in discrete mode, moving your other hand on the vertical slider allows you bend the pitch

+			moving your hand in the region dedicated to amp control will change the amplitude if your hand is still for 5s or more

 	Keyboard Controls (requires focus to be on either one of the video output windows):

 		'q' to quit